Stormchyld2/slitherandsqueak/README.md

   created: 2025-07-21
   updated: 2025-07-21
   summary: >
   README file for the Slither & Squeak nonfiction book writing project.
-Includes folder descriptions, writing instructions, and publishing tips.
+Includes folder descriptions, writing instructions, and publishing tips. # Slither & Squeak Co.
+Book Project

+This repository contains the full manuscript, planning tools, and appendix material for a nonfiction book titled *Slither & Squeak: The Cold-Blooded Business of Feeder Rodents*.
+Each chapter is written in Markdown using a consistent nonfiction structure with YAML frontmatter.
+The book is designed for aspiring small-scale feeder rodent breeders who want to operate cleanly, ethically, and profitably.

 ---